From Earth to the Cosmos: A Musical Voyage Through Space and Sound

 Man on the Moon by Dennis Korn (b.
 1973)

-This piece honors one of humanity’s most inspiring achievements: the Apollo 11 Moon landing in 1969.
-The United States’ Apollo program (1961–1972) accomplished six successful lunar landings, concluding with Apollo 17 in 1972.
-Neil Armstrong’s first step and his words, “One small step for man, one giant leap for mankind,” became a lasting symbol of human courage and collaboration.
+This piece accompanies imagery reflecting one of humanity's most inspiring achievements, the Apollo 11 Moon landing in 1969.
+The United States' Apollo program (1961–1972) accomplished six successful lunar landings, concluding with Apollo 17 in 1972.
+Neil Armstrong's first step and his words, "One small step for [a] man, one giant leap for mankind," became a lasting symbol of human courage and collaboration.

 Clair de lune by Claude Debussy (1862–1918)